2024 Solar Incentives Guide for Huntersville, NC - Tax Credits & Rebates

 EcoWatch's Huntersville, NC Solar Incentives FAQs

 If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your solar system, or any local Huntersville solar installer, can help you learn more about what incentives you might want to apply for.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Talking to the company that installed your system, or any local Huntersville solar installer, can help you learn what incentives you might want to apply for.

 Can I use a combination of multiple types of renewable energy to power my home?

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
-You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss your plan with your local Huntersville solar panel installer, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and wind power.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Be sure to discuss your proposed plan with your local Huntersville solar installation expert, to make sure you know what you'll need and what kinds of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.